 Customers in anorganization can share requests when they raise them.
-If a customer belongs to only one organization, the request is shared with it by default unless you have changed the default settings to keep all new requests private.
+If a customer belongs to only one organization, the request is shared with it by default unless you've changed the default settings to keep all new requests private.
+Requests can be also marked as Private Requests before submitting the request.
 If the customer is in more than one organization, the request is private by default.

 You can choose whether new requests are private or shared by default.
-To do so, go to Administrati on > Applications > Jira Service Management configuration, and look at Organization management.
+To do so, go to Administrati on > Applications > Jira Service Management Configuration, and change the setting in the Orga nization management section.